-The Group continues to assess the impact of the above new and amended accounting standards and Interpretations effective subsequent to 2020 on the financial statements in the period of initial application.
-Additional disclosures required by these amendments will be included in the financial statements when these amendments are adopted.
-The Group continues to assess the impact of the above new and amended accounting standards and interpretations effective subsequent to the December 31, 2020 consolidated financial statements.
+The Group continues to assess the impact of the above new and amended accounting standards and interpretations effective subsequent to the December 31, 2021 consolidated financial statements.
 Additional disclosures required by these amendments will be included in the consolidated financial statements when these amendments are adopted.